-For English major and minor requirements, please refer to the academic catalog.
+For English major and minor requirements, please visit the course catalog.

 Why Study English at Westminster?